ewanlonnen/assessment-1/Meeting Log.md

 WEEK 7:
 • Began work towards the user testing in the first meeting
 • Set up Sprint board on Zube
+• Continued work towards user testing
+• Began adding code comments to increase its quality as it was pointed out to be missing in Code Review 2